KEDuran/KEDuran.github.io/readme.md

 # Portfolio for Krystal E. Duran

 This portfolio website was last updated on 6/15/2020.
-Please reference the content below a detailed summary of the updated made to my portfolio.
+Please reference the content below for a detailed summary of the updates made to my portfolio.
 At this time my portfolio website now has the following pages to showcase my work:

 - About webpage - Provides a short personal bio
 - Projects webpage - Dedicated to showcasing my projects